Beached 'Sea Monster' Just a Whale's Head

 Representatives of the Protección Civil y Bomberos de Acapulco (Civil Protection and Firefighters Department in Acapulco) discovered the peculiar object on Bonfil Beach, and described it as measuring about 13 feet (4 meters) in length, according to a report by the Mexican news site 24 Hours.
 [Release the Kraken!
 Giant Squid Photos]

 Sabas de la Rosa Camacho, an official with the Acapulco department, told 24 Hours in a phone interview that the department received a notification about the strange object on the beach at 4 p.m. local time on March 9.
 He speculated that strong currents related to recent bad weather had brought it to shore.
 Video posted by department officials on Facebook show a uniformed man with a stick lifting the mass's folds and poking at it in several places.

 While the mystery object was assumed to be the remains of a decomposing marine animal, de la Rosa Camacho noted that it did not have a strong or unpleasant smell.
 And though the investigation revealed bones within the heap, officials could not identify what type of animal it was, he said.

-Though it’s tempting to assign a monstrous identity to this unfamiliar object, the most probable explanation is that it’s the top half of the head mass for a sperm whale, said James Mead, curator emeritus of marine mammals at the National Museum of Natural History in Washington, D.C.
+Heading off rumors Though it's tempting to assign a monstrous identity to this unfamiliar object, the most probable explanation is that it's the top half of the head mass for a sperm whale, said James Mead, curator emeritus of marine mammals at the National Museum of Natural History in Washington, D.C.